The long road to Kandahar

-The soldiers were the some of the toughest produced and they belonged to the army of the world's greatest super power, but even these troops wilted under the glare of the sun.
-As the temperature climbed to 110°F, the powdery dust kicked up by their feet and whipped by the wind choked their throats and stung their eyes; the mountainous terrain made for an uneven march and the high altitude left them gasping for breath.
+The soldiers were mostly tough veterans and they belonged to the army of the world's greatest super power.
+But even these troops wilted under the glare of the sun.
+As the temperature climbed to 110°F, the powdery dust kicked up by their feet and whipped by the wind, choked their throats and stung their eyes; the mountainous terrain made for an uneven march and the high altitude left many gulping for breath.
 Worse still, it seemed that the possibility of ambush and bloody death lurked behind each rock-face and within every ravine.
-This was the road to Kandahar in 1880, and for the British and Indian troops there were hundreds of miles still to go.
+This was the road to Kandahar in 1880 and, for the British and Indian troops, there were hundreds of miles still to go.

 The Great Game

-Both Empires realised that war between them would be prohibitively expensive and without the guarantee of success for either side.
-So long as both nations stayed their hawkish ambitions, and upheld the results of diplomacy, then most of the tensions between them could be resolved at the negotiating table.
-Unfortunately, the balance was upset in 1874 when the Conservative Party under Disraeli won the British general election, ousting Gladstone’s Liberal government.
-In Conservative minds, foreign guarantees between nations had to be backed by military might.
+But both empires also realised war between them would be prohibitively expensive and without the guarantee of success for either side.
+So long as they stayed their hawkish ambitions, and upheld the results of diplomacy, then most of the tensions between the two could be resolved at the negotiating table.
+Unfortunately, the balance was upset in 1874 when the Conservative Party under Benjamin Disraeli won the British general election, ousting William Gladstone’s Liberal government.
+In many Conservative minds, foreign guarantees between nations had to be backed by military might.
 Both the Secretary of State for India, Lord Salisbury, and the new Governor-General, Lord Lytton, were hawks in this regard.
-Thus it seemed only a matter of time before a quarrel with Russia would escalate into a crisis.

-Sure enough the threat of open conflict arose in 1877 after Russia declared war on the Ottomans.
+Sure enough, the threat of open conflict arose in 1877 after Russia declared war on the Ottomans.
 As the Tsar’s troops marched on Constantinople, Britain sent a large naval presence to the Dardanelles and began massing a counter-invasion force on Malta, just off the southern Italian coast.
 In reply to these preparations, Russia gathered a 15,000-man army to march into Afghanistan and then India.
-The Russians also sent a high-status diplomatic mission to meet with Sher Ali, the Kingdom’s Amir, to ensure Afghan co-operation.
-The mission put Sher Ali into an awkward position.
-He drew a large British ‘pension’ that came with two main provisos: firstly, keep the peace along the Northwest Frontier of India and, secondly, reject any diplomatic overtures from Russia.
+The Russians also sent a high-status diplomatic mission to meet with Sher Ali, the kingdom’s amir, to ensure Afghan co-operation.
+The mission put Sher Ali into an awkward position as he drew a large British ‘pension’ that came with two main provisos: firstly, keep the peace along the Northwest Frontier of India and, secondly, reject any diplomatic overtures from Russia.
 Accepting the Tsar’s men would cause Britain to withdraw their funding and possibly antagonise them into launching a pre-emptive strike.
 But if he rejected the mission, and if hostilities did break out between the superpowers, then the Russians would attack through Afghanistan and almost certainly depose him along the way.

 Making the best of a bad situation, Sher Ali accepted the Russian mission, although he kept it in Kabul* and played for time, protracting negotiations and making non-committal promises.
 Sher Ali hoped Russia and Britain would settle their differences and return to the status quo.
 He also hoped Britain would notice the Russian mission had been led a merry dance and, although displeased, take no overtly aggressive action in response.
 Britain and Russia did indeed settle their differences at the Congress of Berlin in 1878 and the Russian mission prepared to withdraw from Kabul.
-However, the Amir’s hopes that Britain would appreciate his predicament were soon dashed quite simply because Lord Lytton was not a particularly understanding man.
+However, the amir’s hopes that Britain would appreciate his predicament were soon dashed because Lord Lytton was, quite simply, not a particularly understanding man.

 *Often spelt Cabul by the British in Victorian times.